Artful Thinking: Lee-Ann Sheehy

 Other areas of counselling I deal with

 Working with clients who are neuro-divergent; experiencing creative blocks and anxiety linked to the current climate, and struggling to return to school, their jobs or their lives "pre-covid".

-Individual Art Teletherapy: Providing online video sessions and counselling over the phone to clients struggling with their mental health during this difficult time, at a reduced price of £25.00 for professionals and £20.00 for students and if you have been made unemployed during this time I can work on a pay what you can ratio, but please get in touch.
-This offer is only available until this pandemic is over or they lift the lockdown status.
+Individual Art Teletherapy: Providing online video sessions and counselling over the phone to clients struggling with their mental health during this difficult time, £40.00 for professionals and £30.00 for students.

 Clinical Supervision: Monthly and weekly supervision slots available for trainee or practicing art psychotherapists; and other trainee/practicing psychotherapists.
 Time: 1 hour.
 (Cost: £30.00 trainees// £40.00 professionals).